NYULibraries/dlts-epub-manager/README.md

 * **solrPort**: port that Solr is running on.
 Example: 8080
 * **solrPath**: path to Solr server.
 Example: "/solr"

-For examples, look in `config/` and `/test/acceptance/fixture/config/`.
+For examples conf files that illustrate the correct usage of all the above options, look in `config/` and `/test/acceptance/fixture/config/`.